Some of the numbers presented in this website may not be the most recent available

 South Georgia and most of the South Sandwich Islands are rugged and mountainous, with peaks permanently covered with ice and snow.
 Eleven peaks in South Georgia rise to over 2000 m with glaciated slopes.

-South Georgia and the South Sandwich Islands have no onshore oil and gas potential although offshore sedimentary basins could exist.
+Offshore sedimentary basins could exist in the remote waters of the South Atlantic.
 Nevertheless the territory has no identified indigenous oil or gas resources.

 SOUTH GEORGIA